como-instalar-phpmyadmin-en-raspberry-pi

 sudo service apache2 restart

-Now we can check that everything works correctly by opening a web browser and going to the address
+Now we can check that everything is working correctly by opening a web browser and going to the address:

 raspberry-pi-phpmyadmin-funcionamiento

 That’s how simple it is.
-PHPMyAdmin is very popular, and it is included in many server installations.
-In the next post we will see how to install DBeaver, another popular MySQL/MariaDB client.
+PHPMyAdmin is very popular and is included in many server installations.
+In the next post, we will see how to install DBeaver, another popular MySQL/MariaDB client.
 See you soon!